-Instructions for Schedule I. Annuities
+Schedule I-Annuities

-You must complete Schedule I and file it with the return if you answered "Yes" to question 15 of Part 4, General Information.
+You must complete Schedule I and file it with the return if you answered "Yes" to question 15 of Part 4-General Information.

-Enter on Schedule I every annuity that meets all of the conditions under General, below, and every annuity described in paragraphs a-h of Annuities Under Approved Plans on page 16, even if the annuities are wholly or partially excluded from the gross estate.
+Enter on Schedule I every annuity that meets all of the conditions under General, below, and every annuity described in paragraphs (a) through (h) of Annuities Under Approved Plans on page 17, even if the annuities are wholly or partially excluded from the gross estate.

-See the instructions for line 3 of Schedule M for a discussion regarding the QTIP treatment of certain joint and survivor annuities.
+For a discussion regarding the QTIP treatment of certain joint and survivor annuities, see the Form 706 itself, Schedule M, line 3 instructions.